Sinners in the Hands of an Angry God Or the Speck in your brother’s eye

 Behold the Kindness and Severity of God

-Hence also there can be no ethical propositions.
-Propositions cannot express anything higher. … It is clear that ethics cannot be expressed.
-Ethics is transcendental. … Whereof one cannot speak, thereof one must be silent.2
+So too it is impossible for there to be propositions of ethics.
+Propositions can express nothing that is higher. … It is clear that ethics cannot be put into words.
+Ethics is transcendental. … Whereof one cannot speak, thereof one must be silent.3

 There is a chasm between is and ought that can only be crossed by the gods.
-Questions about good and evil are not questions about what is but rather about what ought to be.
-Which means that morality is not discoverable through science or philosophy, because those can, at their highest, only describe the world as it is.
-There is no way to logically derive what ought to be from what is.
-We can devise clever sounding ethical systems – treat other people like you want to be treated – but it is not possible to logically prove an ethical claim.
+Questions about good and evil are not questions about what is but rather about what ought to be done.
+Morality is not discoverable through science or philosophy, because those can, at their highest, only describe the world as it is.
+There is no way to logically derive what ought to be done from what is.
+We can devise clever sounding ethical systems – treat other people like you want to be treated – but it is not possible to logically prove an ethical claim or the validity of an ethical system.

 We know that our inner (innate) sense of Justice is warped, because it does not sufficiently condemn us.